riceset/Hugo/content/articles/Getting started with SwiftUI (Stanford CS193p).md

 ---
-title: "Getting started with SwiftUI (Stanford CS193p)"
+title: Getting started with SwiftUI (Stanford CS193p)
-date: "2023-12-10"
+date: 2023-12-10
-author: "Komeno"
+author: Komeno
-cover: "images/swiftui-intro-cover.png"
+cover: images/swiftui-intro-cover.png
-description: "This struct behaves like a view (the struct conforms to the View protocol) The View protocol requires you to have the body variable (of type some View)"
+description: This struct behaves like a view (the struct conforms to the View protocol) The View protocol requires you to have the body variable (of type some View)
-tags: [Swift]
+tags:
+  - Swift
+  - SwiftUI
+  - Stanford
 ---

 This struct behaves like a view (the struct conforms to the `View` protocol)